ember-learn/ember-blog/content/the-ember-times-issue-172.md

 authors:
   - the-crowd # replace with real authors from the author folder (add yourself if you're not there)
   - chris-ng
+  - amy-lam
 date: 2021-01-29T00:00:00.000Z
 tags:
   - newsletter
   - '2021'
 ---

-<SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
+👋 Emberistas! 🐹
-Try TypeScript in your Ember app today with a video tutorial 🔤,

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
+Try TypeScript in your Ember app today with a video tutorial 🔤, Storybook for Ember tutorial 🎨,

 ---